Input

 range:"6" default:"61" %}

-The accounts beginning with "61" are shown on the left without having to drag and drop them.
+The accounts beginning with "61" are shown on the left without having to select them.

-When a standard value is overwritten, Silverfin marks the field with a yellow triangle in the left top corner of an input field.
+When you overwrite a default value, Silverfin marks the field with a yellow triangle in the left top corner of the input field.

 {% input custom.amortisation.value as:currency default:100 %}

-A default value is not, however, automatically saved in the database.
-Printing the variable will not show the default value!
+A default value is not, however, saved in the database.
+Printing the custom will not show the default value!
+Check out this case for an example of how to refer to custom variables with defaults.

 Placeholder attribute

-When creating an input field, the last part of your variable name (e.g. the key) is shown as a placeholder.
+When creating an input field, the last part of your variable name (i.e. the key) is shown as a placeholder.
 In this particular case, it is value.

 {% input custom.amortisation.value %}